sagelabs/standards/computer_science/networking/categorize-the-protocols-by-layers.md

-# Identify a network’s components and describe their role.
+# Categorize the protocols by layers

-slug: cs.identify-a-network’s-components-and-describe-their-role.
+slug: cs.categorize-the-protocols-by-layers

 ## Description
 todo